To say my Christmas decorating this year did not

 kidnapped, I loaded up my car with holly cuttings.

-on top of the faded artificial evergreens.
+on top of the artificial greenery with floral wire.

 Once I got a good base of boxwood, I added some fir